-Like many students and freelance creatives I also did my fair share of temping, waitressing, teaching English as a foreign language, shop work, painting and decorating, babysitting, voice overs, selling strawberries at Wimbledon and dragging people off the streets for free hair consultations!
-I worked as a casting director and PA to the artistic director of the Barbican Centre in London, a place where art, music, theatre, dance and film all exist under one roof.
-It was frustrating as hell!
-I spent my days facilitating other peoples creative lives and had no time or energy left for my own.
+Like many students and freelance creatives, I also did my fair share of temping, waitressing, teaching English as a foreign language, shop work, painting and decorating, babysitting, voice overs, selling strawberries at Wimbledon and dragging people off the streets for free hair consultations.
+I worked as a casting director and then as a PA to the artistic director of the Barbican Centre in London, a place where art, music, theatre, dance and film all exist under one roof.
+It was an inspiring environment certainly, but frustrating too as I spent all my time facilitating other people's artistic lives and had no time or energy left for my own.